MRLimcon/hosts/README.md

 # Hosts

-Arquivo hosts para bloqueio DNS e filtro para o Adblock ou Ublock Origin
+Just a hosts file for DNS blocking and an Adblock filter.
+Made from a lot of sources.